CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 pi-gj7xg   0/1       Completed   0          3m
 ```

-Thus the standard output of the job is:
+The standard output of the job:

 ```bash
 $ oc logs pi-gj7xg